WDI-SEA/notes/00-config-deployment/deploy-django/readme.md

 Your Pipfile is a list of dependencies for your Django app.
 It replaces the old way of keeping track of this, where you would use a freeze command to create a `requirements.txt` file.
 Now instead we will have `Pipfile` and `Pipfile.lock`.
 We'll cover the lock file in a moment.
 For now, let's set up your Pipfile.

+> Tip: You may see a lot of code on the internet that still uses requirements.txt.
+Remember, Pipfiles are a reaplcement for this.
+We do not need a requirements.txt!

 #### What goes in the Pipfile?

 According to the [Pipenv docs](https://docs.pipenv.org/basics/), when you run the `pipenv --python 3` command, if you don't have a Pipfile already, one will be generated for youthat looks like this: